cmelchior/jervis-ffb/docs/rule-discussions.md

    Examples being: Dodge/Tackle and Break Tackle/Diving Tackle.
       a Does it matter?
 Yes, for break tackle / diving tackle, which are both "use once".
       b.
 Is it "Active then InActive", "InActive then Active", "Active Coach Decides" or "InActive Coach Decides"
+      c.
+For Both Down the order is: Defender then Attacker

 4. It is a bit unclear if Sweltering Heat or Deal with Secret Weapons happens first, but Sweltering heat does mention "once a drive ends", which matches the "The Drive Ends" step of the End of Drive sequence.